mattrich98/mattrich98/README.md

 ![snake gif](https://github.com/mattrich98/mattrich98/blob/output/github-contribution-grid-snake.gif)

 My motivation goes up and down, since I dedicate a lot of time to digital art.
 But I try when I can.
+In the future, I would like to make projects that incorporate both areas.

 <h3>Project ideas:</h3>
 <br>